 Ptuj is one of the famous places to visit in Slovenia since it’s the oldest Slovenian town.
 The town is located in northeastern Slovenia and is famous for its red-tile roofs.

 The red-tile roofs offer a picturesque view of little traditional Slovenian houses that ask to be photographed.
 Sometimes Ptuj is called a compact Ljubljana as the town is historically as important as the capital.
-If you decide to visit Ptuj, don’t forget to visit Ptuj castle, monasteries, churches and several museums.
+If you decide to visit Ptuj, don’t forget to visit the Ptuj castle, monasteries, churches, and several museums.
 The good thing is that everything can be done in one day.

 Of course, there are quite a few interesting things to do outside Ptuj, so if you are ready to experience few beautiful trails outside the town, take a local bus and spend few days in the town.
-You won’t regret it since Ptuj is very peaceful and friendly town.
+You won’t regret it since Ptuj is a very peaceful and friendly town.

 Are you on Pinterest?
 Pin these for later read!